SPWwj/Spectrum/README.md

 By M2:
  1) Integrate all M1 features into 1 complete app.
- 2) Shop Orders
- 3) It is possible to build an iot button for this because this will be most convenience way for user to trigger update, to be simulate     using phone app
+ 2) It is possible to build an iot button for this because this will be most convenience way for user to trigger update, to be simulate     using phone app
- 4) Pattern Recognition

 By M3
  1) Scale